Origin-Byte/nft-protocol/README.md

 - `add_creator` pushes a `Creator` to the `creators` field
 - `remove_creator` pops a `Creator` from the `creators` field
 - `change_royalty` changes the field `royalty_fee_bps`
-- `burn` which burns the collection object and subsequently the metadata object (TODO: to be implemented)
+- `burn` which burns the collection object and subsequently the metadata object

 and the following getter functions:
 - `royalty`